-Joint analysis of the CURE, CARE and/or CRUSE data is planned in the future and authorship criteria will be provided in the future revision of the Charter or in the separate document.
+Joint analysis of the CURE data and data from other data sources (e.g. CARE and/or CRUSE data) is intended in the future.
+A clarification of the authorship criteria for this particular situation will be provided in a future revision of the Charter or in a separate document.